What to Expect

 After your procedure we provide feedback as requested by your surgeon.
 We remove all electrodes, and you will be on your way to recovery.
 Other than possible skin irritation, our work is virtually painless.

-Routine EEG: An electroencephalogram (EEG) is a test that detects the electrical activity of your brain by attaching small, round discs (electrodes) to your scalp.
-Your routine EEG will be performed in a hospital or in your physician’s office and typically takes between 30 and 60 minutes.
-An EEG is one of the primary diagnostic tests for epilepsy & other seizure disorders, as well as a host of other brain disorders such as brain tumor, stroke, or head injury.
-A highly-trained AMS EEG technologist will walk you through every step of the EEG, ensuring your comfort and accurate information for your physician to make a treatment decision.
+A Routine EEG will be performed in a hospital, a patient home, or in a physician’s office, and typically takes 30-60 minutes.
+An EEG is one of the primary diagnostic tests for epilepsy and other seizure disorders, as well as a host of other brain disorders such as brain tumor, stroke, or head injury.
+A Routine EEG is typically the first neurodiagnostic step in providing a physician with the data necessary for your diagnosis and treatment.

-An Epilepsy Monitoring Unit (EMU) is a unit in the hospital An Epilepsy Monitoring Unit (EMU) is a unit in the hospital specially designed to evaluate, diagnose, and treat seizure disorders in patients of all ages.
+An Epilepsy Monitoring Unit (EMU), otherwise known as a Seizure Monitoring Unit (SMU), is a unit in the hospital specially designed to evaluate, diagnose, and treat seizure disorders in patients of all ages.
 Often, seizure medications will be safely reduced in order to allow the recording of a seizure.
 Video EEG technology is used to evaluate and diagnose seizures by gathering data before a seizure starts, during a seizure, and in the recovery phase.
 This comprehensive data collection allows physicians to develop the best treatment for patients, including medication, stimulation techniques, diet therapy, or surgical intervention.

 Insurance Coverage and Payment

-Before surgery AMS obtains pre-certification from your healthcare insurance company.
-After your surgery we will submit a bill for our services to your insurance.
-They may pay for all of the costs, or for a portion, depending on your specific plan.
+Before your procedure, AMS obtains pre-certification from your healthcare insurance company.
+After your procedure we will submit a bill for our services to your insurance.
+They may pay for all the costs, or for a portion, depending on your specific plan.

 Prior to your surgery, please contact your insurance company or AMS to determine how this service will be covered.
 We can help determine if you will be responsible for any portion of the cost, or if you will have to pay a co-pay or a deductible.

-After surgery you may receive an Explanation of Benefits (EOB) from your insurance company.
+After your procedure you may receive an Explanation of Benefits (EOB) from your insurance company.
 This is NOT a bill.
 We are here to assist you in any way with communication with your insurance company.
 We will help make an appeal for coverage if necessary.

 It is possible your insurance company may send a check to you that is for payment of our services.
-If you receive this, please let us know and send the payment it to AMS, 3497 Wagon Wheel Rd Springdale, AR 72762.
-If we do not receive payment you will be responsible for reimbursement of our services.
+If you receive this, please let us know and send the payment to AMS, 3497 Wagon Wheel Rd, Springdale, AR 72762.
+In these instances, if we do not receive payment, you will be responsible for payment of our services.

 For any questions and immediate assistance, please contact